 Generally speaking, it’s good practice to start developing your site’s content at the beginning stages of the project.
 Not only will this help you figure out what information you’d like to have on your site, it will also assist your web team in determining the best way to display the content in the site’s overall design.
 Knowing ahead of time the amount of text and images each page will have helps designers create the optimum layout so that every page looks great while providing the best user experience.

 Of course, many clients are understandably eager to see the design and don’t want to do a lot of upfront work to get there.
 Plus, it’s not always easy to know how content created in a Word document will translate to the web.
 For these reasons, clients often put off developing their content until after they’ve seen the page mockups.
 While this can work in most cases, you must keep the layout of the various pages in mind when you begin crafting your content.

 If you do decide to wait until after the designs have been finalized to begin work on your content, be sure to keep a daily reminder so that you have it finished before the site is built.

 4. Perfection Doesn’t Need to Be the Goal

 The great thing about websites built on a content management system, such as WordPress, is that they’re easy to update.
 No image or word that appears on your site is permanent, so waiting until you have everything just right before you launch isn’t necessary.
-Allow yourself the freedom to go live even if you think there are some minor improvements that could be made.
+Allow yourself the freedom to go live even if you think some minor improvements could be made.

 If you keep putting off launching to make tweaks to the content, it could be months until your site finally goes live.
 Plus, launching your website in a less-than-perfect state will push you to make those changes sooner.
 Besides, your website should be constantly evolving and growing along with your business.
 So there will be plenty of opportunities to make improvements in the future.